Bese3/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11.script that mirror permissions.
 12. script for directory permissions.
-13.script for specific directory creation.`
+13.script for specific directory creation.
+14.script that change the owner group of the file hello.`